RobotecAI/RobotecGPULidar/README.md

 An introduction to the RGL API along with an example can be found [here](docs/Usage.md).

+## Extensions

+`RobotecGPULidar` library can be built with extensions that add nodes with different functionalities:
+- `ROS2` - enables publishing point cloud messages to [ROS2](https://www.ros.org/).

 ## Building in Docker (Linux)

 Two dockerfiles are prepared: